COVID–19 Eviction Protections

 El Cerrito: El Cerrito’s eviction moratorium expired more recently than the County moratorium, on February 28, 2023.
 Tenants have six months to repay unpaid rent accrued between August 1, 2022 and February 28, 2023 before facing eviction for missed payments.

-Richmond: Richmond’s eviction moratorium is still in effect, and has no set end date.
-The protections will expire 60 days after the City’s Local State of Emergency is lifted, which there have been no indications they are considering.
-While an eviction moratorium is in effect, you are protected from all evictions except for those based on an imminent threat to public health or safety, a government order to vacate the building, or the Ellis Act, a law allowing your landlord to go out of business.
+Richmond: Richmond’s eviction moratorium ended on April 29, 2023, 60 days after the end of their Local State of Emergency.
+While the moratorium was in effect, tenants were protected from all evictions except for those based on an imminent threat to public health or safety, a government order to vacate the building, or the Ellis Act, a law allowing your landlord to go out of business.
+Richmond’s ordinance has no requirements around repayment of rent accrued during the moratorium.

 Get Support